 Community

-The success of the Venice School lies not only in its role as a pioneering training initiative fostering a dynamic learning environment, but also in its ability to empower participants with essential knowledge, practical skills, and a vital network to advocate effectively for justice and equality.
-Diversity is a core value of the programme, enhancing mutual exchange, personal growth and peer learning through the varied background and experiences of the participants.
+The success of the Venice School lies in its role as a pioneering training initiative that creates an immersive learning environment and empowers participants with solid knowledge, practical skills, and a vital network to advocate for justice and equality.

 Alumni